justadudewhohacks/npm-opencv-build/README.md

 ## Main changes from the original project

-- OpenCV build is explicitly build by `./bin/main.js` or it's alias `opencv-build-npm` and accepting parametes see `opencv-build-npm --help`
+- OpenCV is explicitly build with `opencv-build-npm` and accepting parametes see `opencv-build-npm --help`
 - OpenCV build can now be configured with `new OpenCVBuilder({autoBuildOpencvVersion: "3.4.16", autoBuildBuildCuda: true, autoBuildWithoutContrib: false }).install()`
 - Each OPENCV_VERSION will be build in his own directory.
 - Each AUTOBUILD_FLAGS will be build in his own directory. (induce massive time gain during development)